camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/08-transactions-in-processes.html.md

 ## Reasoning for this design

-The above sketched solution normally leads to discussion as people expect the process engine to stop in the task caused an exception.
-Also other BPM suites often implement every task as wait state.
-But the approach has a couple of **advantages**:
+The above sketched solution normally leads to discussion as people expect the process engine to stop in case the task caused an exception.
+Also, other BPM suites often implement every task as a wait state.
+But this approach has a couple of **advantages**:

  * In Testcases you know the exact state of the engine after the method call, which makes assertions on process state or service call results easy.
- * In production code the same is true; allowing you to use synchronous logic if required, for example because you want to present a synchronous user experience in the front-end as shown in the Tutorial "UI Mediator".
+ * In production code the same is true; allowing you to use synchronous logic if required, for example because you want to present a synchronous user experience in the front-end as shown in the tutorial "UI Mediator".
  * The execution is plain Java computing which is very efficient in terms of performance.
  * You can always switch to 'async=true' if you need different behavior.